 Thousands of men and women in the Ellisville, Ballwin, and West County area suffer from obstructive sleep apnea (OSA) and snoring.
 If you or a loved one suffer from snoring or OSA, Drs.
-Andrew and Scott Mitchell encourage you to schedule an appointment today.
+Andrew and Scott Mitchell and Dr. Nick Ridenhour encourage you to schedule an appointment today.

 Symptoms of Obstructive Sleep Apnea (OSA)

 This condition can alter your energy level and be life threatening.
 OSA occurs during sleep, when the lower jaw drops back towards the throat.
 It narrows and possibly closes the throat so that air cannot enter your lungs.

 - Shortness of breath.